PlaidCloud/website/content/en/blog/_posts/2021-08-09-alpha-swap-support.md

 cause unexpected performance regressions.
 Furthermore, swap changes a system's behaviour under memory pressure, and applications cannot directly control what portions of their memory usage are swapped out.
-Since enabling swap permits greater memory usage for workloads in Kubernetes that cannot be predictably accounted for, it also increases the risk of noisy neighbours and unexpected packing configurations, as the scheduler cannot account for swap memory usage.
+Since enabling swap permits greater memory usage for workloads in PlaidCloud that cannot be predictably accounted for, it also increases the risk of noisy neighbours and unexpected packing configurations, as the scheduler cannot account for swap memory usage.